 It seems like cryptozoology is plagued by bad photographs, and even the term “Blobsquatch” was coined to describe those oh-so-fuzzy photos of an amorphous something in the woods that might be Bigfoot, or might just be a tree stump.
 And while there have actually been some interesting photos and video of Sasquatch, I really don’t feel the same can be said for the Loch Ness monster (or lake monsters in general, for that matter).
 The best photos have been proven to be misidentifications or outright hoaxes, and the remainder look pretty much like waves.
 Now another set of photos, as well as a video, have surfaced, and again, there’s nothing too impressive to see, even though the photographer thinks he has proof of Nessie.
+But is it just a rogue wave?

 Is it a rogue wave… or something else?